Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Penetrating Finishes

-A cutting board is a great example of where a clear finish is desired and the finish cannot be on the surface.
+A cutting board is an excellent example of where a clear finish is desired, and the finish cannot be on the surface.

 So what types of finishes can offer protection to the wood?

-Fortunately there are solutions that have been used for 2000+ years (Tung oil) that are plant based and food safe.
+Fortunately, some solutions have been used for 2000+ years (Tung oil) that are plant-based and food safe.

 Common Penetrating Finishes